 When the ground is not frozen, the reed beds may only be navigated using the marked routes.

-You can find plenty of additional information about the flora and fauna of Vanhankaupunginlahti at www.vanhankaupunginlahti.fi, which will be available in English by autumn 2018.
+You can find plenty of additional information about the flora and fauna of Vanhankaupunginlahti at www.vanhankaupunginlahti.fi.